 Show AAM Notification Panel if any reported

-Allows user to see the list of roles
+Allows user to see and manager the list of roles

-Allow user to see the list of users.
-Note!
-This is WordPress core capability.
+Allow user to see and manager the list of users.

 Allow user to manage access for visitors